gazebosim/gz-sim/tutorials/gui_config.md

 Note how the UI is now in dark mode!

-If you ever want to restore default settings, just delete that file, and the next time Gazebo is started a new file will be created with default values:
+You'll often want to restore default settings or to use the latest default provided by Ignition (when you update to a newer version for example).
+In that case, just delete that file, and the next time Gazebo is started a new file will be created with default values:

 `rm $HOME/.ignition/gazebo/gui.config`